 The word ‘Invictus’ means ‘unconquered’.
 It embodies the fighting spirit of wounded, injured and sick Service personnel and personifies what these tenacious men and women can achieve post injury.

-The Invictus Games is about much more than just sport – it captures hearts, challenges minds and changes lives.
+The Invictus Games are more than just sport.
+They capture hearts, challenge minds and change lives.

 The participants all have their own story of physical and/or psychological injury or illness.
 But all of them have found the inner strength to go on and reinvent themselves.
 Sometimes alone, often with the help of family and friends, but always through the power of sport.
 The Invictus Games The Hague 2020 is the platform to share their stories and add another chapter to their book of life.